 What can you do?

-The CARDIO-TTRansform study is currently enrolling to evaluate the safety and effectiveness of an investigational medication for people living with hereditary and wild-type ATTR-CM.
+The CARDIO-TTRansform study is currently enrolling to evaluate the safety and effectiveness of an investigational antisense drug for people living with hereditary and wild-type ATTR-CM.

 - What is Transthyretin Amyloid Cardiomyopathy (ATTR-CM)?
 American Heart Association.